Sandpiper: Orchestrated AI-Annotation for Educational Discourse at Scale: System Architecture and Implementation

 \subsection{Annotation Workflows and the Chat View}

-Researchers steer the AI by defining Runs---selecting a corpus of sessions, a Prompt Version, and a target LLM model.
-As the asynchronous workers process the dataset, the structured JSON outputs are appended natively to the specific utterances.
+Researchers steer the AI by defining runs: they select a corpus of sessions, a prompt version, and a target LLM.
+As asynchronous workers process the dataset, they attach structured JSON outputs directly to individual utterances.

-Within the platform's Session Explorer, researchers utilize the Chat View and Labeling Panel (Figure~\ref{fig:chat_view}).
-This interface presents the original transcript dialogue side-by-side with the AI-generated codes.
-By visualizing the AI's reasoning alongside the raw data, researchers can actively monitor the mixed-initiative process and identify edge cases where the codebook may need refinement.
+Within the platform’s Session Explorer, researchers use the Chat View and Labeling Panel (Figure~\ref{fig:chat_view}).
+This interface presents the original transcript alongside AI-generated codes.
+By viewing these labels next to the raw data, researchers can monitor the mixed-initiative process and identify cases where the codebook may need refinement.